-The majority of infrastructure assets are managed by City Delivery Division.
-As a consequence, City Delivery has organisational responsibility to maintain the policy and strategy as well as facilitate the continual improvement of Council's Asset Management System (Conquest).

-A whole-of-organisation approach to asset management is led by the Strategic Asset Management Group, in Infrastructure section.
-This team coordinates with finance, operations, IT and the executive to deliver corporate asset management.
-The team is responsible for the following tasks:
+The City Services Division oversees the majority of council's infrastructure assets.
+This responsibility includes upholding and updating the policies and strategies for managing these assets, as well as ensuring the continuous improvement of the Council's Asset Management System (Conquest).
+The Strategic Asset Management Group, located within the City Services, spearheads council's approach to asset management.
+This team works in collaboration with finance, operations, IT, and the executive leadership to deliver effective corporate asset management.
+They are responsible for the following tasks:

-- strategy development and implementation of asset management improvement program - asset management plan development and implementation - · reviews of data accuracy, levels of service and systems plan development - asset management plan operation - evaluation and monitoring of asset management plan outputs - ongoing asset management plans review and continuous improvement.
+- strategy development and implementation of asset management improvement program - asset management plan development and implementation - manage and maintain systems for recording asset knowledge and data - reviews of data accuracy, levels of service and systems plan development - evaluation and monitoring of asset management plan outputs - ongoing asset management plans review and continuous improvement.